Agneta Pleijel

-Agneta Pleijel (born 1940) is a Swedish novelist, poet, playwright, journalist and literary critic.
+Agneta Pleijel (born 1940, in Stockholm) is a Swedish novelist, poet, playwright, journalist and literary critic.
 Among her plays are Ordning härskar i Berlin from 1979.
 Among her novels are Vindspejare from 1987 and Drottningens chirurg from 2006.
 She has been a professor at Dramatiska Institutet since 1992.
 She was awarded the Dobloug Prize in 1991 and the Swedish Academy Nordic Prize in 2018.